molgenis/molgenis-emx2/docs/molgenis/dev_beaconv2.md

 - `/map` returns a map (like a web sitemap) of the different endpoints implemented in this Beacon instance.
 - `/entry_types` returns the section of the configuration that describes the entry types in this Beacon.

-Model endpoints for which record-level GET requests are implemented are:
+Model endpoints for which record-level GET and POST requests are implemented are:
 - `/analyses` for entry type [Analyses](https://docs.genomebeacons.org/schemas-md/analyses_defaultSchema/).
 Data is retrieved from the _Analyses_ table.
 - `/biosamples` for entry type [Biosamples](https://docs.genomebeacons.org/schemas-md/biosamples_defaultSchema/).
 Data is retrieved from the _Biosamples_ table.
 - `/cohorts` for entry type [Cohorts](https://docs.genomebeacons.org/schemas-md/cohorts_defaultSchema/).
 Data is retrieved from the _Cohorts_ table.